 Stay tuned, though, because automakers will continue to add vehicles that offer one or both systems during the 2018 model year and beyond.

 Don't hold your breath waiting for Toyota to join the crowd.
 Toyota is following its own path and doesn't intend to offer CarPlay or Android Auto.
 Instead, it is developing its own system and currently offers Scout GPS Link, which allows integrating a smartphone navigation app with the vehicle multimedia system, on several Toyota and Lexus models.

 The ability to seamlessly integrate smartphone apps with a car's multimedia system answers a crying need from millions who rely heavily on their handheld device for many, if not all, of their communication, navigation and infotainment needs.

 Here's a reality check: Everyone may not be fully satisfied by current versions of CarPlay, so don't count on every app working equally well in the car as it does on the phone alone.
 CarPlay works basically the same on all vehicles, but each manufacturer has different multimedia systems with different controls and displays, so what you see and get might vary.

 That is why it remains imperative to find out before you buy a car how well your phone and apps will work with that car.
 Try it out before you buy.

-One final caution: The list of vehicles that will offer CarPlay for 2017 is based on information obtained from the vehicle manufacturers in September 2016.
-The rollout over the past two years hasn't always been on time, so it is possible that availability could be delayed on some models.
+One final caution: This list of 2017 model year vehicles that offer Apple CarPlay is based on information obtained from the vehicle manufacturers in April.
+The rollout over the past two years hasn’t always been on time, so it is possible that availability could still be delayed on some models.
 In addition, if CarPlay was added after the start of 2017 production, dealers could still have vehicles in stock that were built before CarPlay became available.

 Editor's note: This story will be updated as 2017 model information is released.